foxfox59/lyllyplayer/docs/USAGE.md

-# LyllyPlayer — usage guide (outdated - for v1.3.0)
+# LyllyPlayer — usage guide

 This document describes the **current** behavior of the Windows desktop app (main window, playlist window, options, and persistence).
 Use it as a checklist while you review the product; adjust wording or sections if you change the UI later.